Spo-ck/EVEREST-Easy-Ventilator-for-Emergency-Situations/Main Controller Code/readme.md

     3. Go to: Sketch → Include Library → Add .ZIP Library
     4. Select the specific library and install it

 The control code for the Main controller can be opened in the Arduino IDE after Installation, and then be flashed on the microcontroller.
-After a reset using the reset button on the microcontroller, it has to be connected to the raspberry pi.
+After that, it has to be connected to the raspberry pi.
 Using the software Node-Red, commands, including start/stop operation can be send to the controller via USB connection.
-In a later implementation, also a physical hardware interface will be provided, so that operation is also possible without a computer.

 ## Code Explaination